pysmt/pysmt/examples/xoxo/README.md

-# Noughts and Crosses player with SAT solver
+# Noughts and Crosses/Tic-Tac-Toe player with SAT solver

 uses pySMT and the solver of your choice to play O's and X's.
 The computer plays Os.
 Player X is given the value 1, and player O is given value 10.